web-dave/webdave.de/src/assets/posts/route_types.md

 ];
 ```

-The problem with this is: We don't have defined any routeParams yet.
+The problem with this is that we don't have defined any `routeParams` yet.
 So let's fix this.
 To do so, we have to define them in the returned object as a UrlSegment which can be resolved by the router.
 Sounds complicated?
 It isn't.